 Someone turns 65 every 8 seconds in this country, and as our elderly population grows, so does the need to build an economy around our future selves.
 In this episode, three leaders in the age justice movement share their ideas about how we can age with dignity, power, and change our society to reflect just that.
 Then, we visit the largest home care cooperative in the U.S. to take a look at age justice, and worker justice, in practice.
 In the past, we have covered the elder boom — but what does it take to age with dignity and without discrimination?

-Alice Fisher, Founder and Director, The Radical Age Movement
+- Alice Fisher is the Founder and Director of The Radical Age Movement.

-Rachel McCullough, Campaign Director, New York Caring Majority
+- Rachel McCullough is the Campaign Director of New York Caring Majority.

-Ashton Applewhite, Author, The Chair Rocks: A Manifesto Against Ageism
+- Ashton Applewhite is the author of The Chair Rocks: A Manifesto Against Ageism.

-Adria Powell, President and CEO, Cooperative Home Care Associates
+- Adria Powell is the President and CEO of Cooperative Home Care Associates.

 - Gladys Drew is the Worker-Owner of Cooperative Home Care Associates.